What is the State?

 utilises repression, sometimes in vast quantities.
 A good contemporary

 example is the penal system in the United States.
-Of nearly two million
+At the time of writing, of nearly two million

 prisoners 60% are black, overwhelmingly young men: the system is, at least